-- 15. Duration of Temporary Impacts: Temporary impacts in waters of the U.S., including wetlands, must be avoided and limited to the smallest area and the shortest duration required to accomplish the project purpose. - a.
+- 14. Duration of Temporary Impacts: Temporary impacts in waters of the U.S., including wetlands, must be avoided and limited to the smallest area and the shortest duration required to accomplish the project purpose. - a.
 Unless otherwise conditioned in a Corps RGP verification, temporary impacts may not remain in place longer than 90 days between May 15 and November 15.
-Before those 90 days have elapsed, all temporary discharges must be removed in their entirety. - b.
-If the temporary impacts would remain in place for longer than 90 days between May 15 and November 15, the PCN must request a waiver from this condition and specify how long temporary impacts will remain and include a restoration plan showing how all temporary fills and structures will be removed and the area restored to pre-construction contours and elevations.
-The permittee must remove the temporary impacts in their entirety in accordance with the activity authorized in their permit verification. - 16.
-Best Management Practices (BMPs): To minimize adverse effects from soil loss and sediment transport that may occur as a result of the authorized work, appropriate BMPs must be implemented and maintained.
-For authorized work above an OHWM, the BMPs must remain in place until the affected area is stabilized with vegetation or ground cover.
-For all authorized work below an OHWM, BMPs are required and must prevent or minimize adverse effects (e.g., total suspended solids or sedimentation) to the water column outside of the authorized work area.
+Before those 90 days have elapsed all temporary discharges must be removed in their entirety. - b.
+If the temporary impacts would remain in place for longer than 90 days between May 15 and November 15, the PCN must request a waiver from this condition and specify how long temporary impacts will remain and include a restoration plan showing how all temporary fills and structures will be removed and the area restored to pre-project conditions.
+The permittee must remove the temporary impacts in their entirety in accordance with the activity authorized in their permit verification. - 15.
+Best Management Practices (BMPs): To minimize adverse effects from soil loss and sediment transport that may occur as a result of the authorized work, appropriate best management practices (BMPs) shall be maintained and remain in place until the affected area is stabilized with vegetation or ground cover.
 Heavy equipment working in wetlands or mudflats must be placed on mats, or other measures must be taken to minimize soil disturbance.
-All BMPs must be inspected and properly maintained following storm events to ensure they are operational.
-All exposed slopes and stream banks must be stabilized within 24 hours after completion of all regulated work. - 17.
-Aquatic Life Movements: No regulated activity may substantially disrupt the necessary life cycle movements of those species of aquatic life indigenous to the waterbody, including species that normally migrate through the area.
+BMPs shall be inspected and property maintained following storm events to ensure they are operational.
+All exposed slopes and stream banks must be stabilized within 24 hours after completion of all tributary crossings. - 16.
+Aquatic Life Movements: No regulated activity may substantially disrupt the necessary life cycle movements of those species of aquatic life indigenous to the waterbody, including those species that normally migrate through the area, unless the activity's primary purpose is to impound water.
 All permanent and temporary crossings of waterbodies shall be suitably culverted, bridged, or otherwise designed and constructed to maintain low flows to sustain the movement of those aquatic species.
-If a bottomless culvert cannot be used, then the crossing should be designed and constructed to minimize adverse effects to aquatic life movements. - 18.
-Spawning Areas: Activities in spawning areas, during spawning seasons, must be avoided to the maximum extent practicable.
-Activities that result in the physical destruction (e.g., through excavation, fill, or downstream smothering by substantial sedimentation) of a designated or known spawning area are not authorized. - 19.
+If a bottomless culvert cannot be used, then the crossing should be designed and constructed to minimize adverse effects to aquatic life movements. - 17.
+Spawning Areas: Activities in spawning areas during spawning seasons must be avoided to the maximum extent practicable.
+Activities that result in the physical destruction (e.g., through excavation, fill, or downstream smothering by substantial sedimentation) of a designated or known spawning area are not authorized. - 18.
 Pollutant or Hazardous Waste Spills: The permittee is responsible for removing pollutants and hazardous materials and for minimizing any contamination resulting from a spill in accordance with all applicable state, tribal, and federal laws.
 In accordance with applicable state, tribal, and federal laws and regulations, if a spill of any potential pollutant or hazardous waste occurs, it is the responsibility of the permittee to immediately notify the National Response Center at 1-800-424-8802 or nrc.uscg.mil AND